Sage Bambino Plus Review

 Latte art via the Sage Bambino Plus, in my kitchen.

-One of their many popular coffee machines within the past couple of years, has been the Sage Bambino Plus, so of course I had to get my hands on one, utilize it for a few weeks and review it.
+One of their many popular coffee machines within the past couple of years, has been the Sage Bambino Plus, so of course I had to get my hands on one, use it for a few weeks and review it.

 Update February 2021